 Managers of community facilities will have discretion over how they make premises COVID-19 secure following the advice in the relevant guidance.

 Many community facilities are also workplaces and those responsible for the premises should therefore be aware of their responsibilities as employers.
 The government is clear that no one is obliged to work in an unsafe workplace.

 Organisations also have a duty of care to volunteers to ensure as far as reasonably practicable they are not exposed to risks to their health and safety and are afforded the same level of protection as employees and the self-employed.
 See government information on coronavirus volunteering and how to help safely.
-Volunteers and other individuals who are shielding should continue to follow the government’s advice on shielding.
+Volunteers and other individuals clinically extremely vulnerable should continue to follow the guidance for people who are clinically extremely vulnerable.